-Brian O'Leary's research relates primarily to the impact of perceptions of justice on individual and group performance, but also branches out to collaborative efforts with students and other faculty on a variety of topics.
+Dr. Brian O'Leary's research relates primarily to the impact of perceptions of justice on individual and group performance, but also branches out to collaborative efforts with students and other faculty on a variety of topics.
 He is currently focusing on equity sensitivity and its role as a moderator or mediator of many important I-O relationships.
 He is also developing a construct that relates to the impact on supervisor attitudes and performance of their perceptions of the support they receive from their subordinates.
 Brian's background is rather unique.
 He began doctoral studies in Organizational Behavior at Tulane University after a 14 year career with AT&T in which he held a variety of supervisory and non-supervisory positions in government contracting, accounting, and project management.
 His hobby is running - mostly 5 and 10Ks, and, after completing the Kona half-marathon, still has visions of running a marathon "some day" (should his knees hold out).
 He enjoys playing basketball, ultimate Frisbee (although frequently on the disabled list…), and, when in need of severe irritation, golf.
 His passion is Notre Dame football and, while he is famous for his availability to students, it is probably best to avoid him when the Irish are playing in the Fall.
-For more information about Dr. O'Leary, click on his "Bio and Vita" button at the bottom of this page.
+For more information about Dr. O'Leary, click on his "More Info" button at the bottom of this page.